Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Problem Statement and Reformulation

 The constraints \eqref{eq: abs value reformulation 2} are clearly box ones for each $c_{j,i}$.
-For the constraints \eqref{eq: abs value reformulation 1}, due to the positivity of $R_j(\sigma_j)_i$ and the Cauchy-Schwarz inequality, the less or equal direction always holds.
+For the constraints \eqref{eq: abs value reformulation 1}, due to the positivity of $R_j(\sigma_j)_i$ and the Cauchy-Schwarz inequality, one direction always holds.
 Therefore, the constraints can be formulated as

 Splitting the absolute value, we get equivalently

 Thus, using bilateral constraints for the absolute value terms and changes of variables for the Euclidean and the Frobenius norm terms, as in \Cref{eq:bilevel_mpec_formulation} and \Cref{eq:bilevel_mpec_formulation_TGV}, respectively, the MPCC reformulation of the general bilevel learning problem is given by: